-Throughout Milan, this University is normally known as Statale to avoid confusion with other academic institutions in the city.
+Throughout Milan, this University is generally known as Statale to avoid confusion with other academic institutions in the city.

 SCIENTIFIC ACTIVITY WITHIN PCAM

-First-Principle methods are a powerful “theoretical microscope” for the study of solid-state systems.
+The Doctorate School in Physics, Astrophysics and Applied Physics covers several topics.
+Among them, of interest to PCAM, are first-Principle methods constituting a powerful “theoretical microscope” for the study of solid-state systems.
 We use such methods – mainly within density-functional theory – in the effort to understand the observed electronic and optical properties of materials, surfaces and nanostructures at the atomic scale.
-We also study statistical and dynamical properties of these systems by means of simulations.
+We also study the statistical and dynamical properties of these systems through simulations.
+Experimental activities are also present.

 AVAILABLE PHD POSITIONS